-How I can help you…?
+How can I help you…?

 Need to talk it through with a mama in the know?
 I’m here.
 And if your husband needs to talk to someone in the know, I’m here (and so is Husbeau).
 When you feel like you need some guidance and hand-holding because it all feels confusing (and maybe scary).
+Questions my clients come to me with include:

 What are coaching, consulting, educating and advising?